Make tissue paper pumpkin art – you won’t be disappointed.

-My five and almost seven-year-old went from wresting to painting with glue.
+My five and almost seven-year-old went from wrestling to painting with glue.
 I would call it a miracle, but art does that.

-Art can change the mood in an instant and encourage kids to work out emotions through creativity.
+Art can instantly change the mood and encourage kids to work out emotions through creativity.

 This is one of the many reasons we have art prompts on our big kid activity cards you can keep at home.

 Encouraging art at home does a lot for child development